 After users make a selection, they have to check to see if they selected the right option.
 Then they have to move their hands back to their keyboard to prepare for the next text field.
 All these actions add up and make select menus a challenge to interact with.
 It’s no wonder why users abandon forms that have them.

 Excessive Arrow Keying

 Some users may use their keyboard to make a selection instead of their mouse.
 But this is an even slower experience.
 They have to press the down arrow key to scroll through each option.
 This task is tedious when there are many options.

 Desktop users need extra dexterity when maneuvering through a menu.
 But mobile users also need dexterity when flicking through options in a picker.

-When users open a mobile select menu, a picker wheel displays.
+When users open a mobile select menu, a picker wheel is displayed.
 They have to flick their finger slowly to land on the option they want.
-If they’re not careful, they can over flick and make the wrong selection.
-This forces them to fiddle with it to get it right which takes up unnecessary time and effort.
+If they’re not careful, they can over flick and select the wrong one.
+The scrolling forces them to fiddle with the wheel to get it right, which wastes their time.

 Better Alternatives to Select Menus

 You should avoid using select menus on your form as much as possible.
 There are better alternatives that don’t slow users down and interrupt their task flow.